 In the image above, the wizard found two nodes:

-- a node named “Master node”, which is an hybrid node (relay and temperature sensor connected to the same mcu).
+- a node named “Master node”, which is a hybrid node (relay and temperature sensor connected to the same MCU).

 - and one additional temperature node called “room 2”